philfeller/election-inferences/README.md

 - present.R - Defines functions for presenting betas in various formats
 - inference_utils.R - Defines utility functions that are used by regression scripts
 - voter_regressions.R - This is the script that calculate election inferences.
 It sources the scripts that need to have been run first.
-- covariate_regression.R - Script that calculates elecvtion inferences using demographic and geographic covariates
+- covariate_regression.R - Script that calculates election inferences using demographic and geographic covariates
 - results.Rda - Tibbles with election-pair results
 - ct_demographics.Rda - Calculated demographic factors by town
+- census_utils.R - Defines utility functions that are used by analyze_results.R and ct_demographics.R
 - results.Rda - Tibbles with election-pair results
 - maps.Rda - Dynamically created maps of Connecticut towns for each of the regressions
 - 1852_inference.Rda - Output from a typical execution of voter_regressions.R, estimating voter shifts between 1851 and 1852